 Repetitive Strain Injury Day

 Repetitive Strain Injury Day this year falls on February 28, a day to mark the importance of proper workspaces and ergonomic equipment.
-With many people working from home due to the pandemic, the issue has taken on a new dimension in 2021.
+With many people working from home due to the pandemic, the issue has taken on a new dimension.

 Please read this year’s statement on Repetitive Strain Injury Day, and check out the factsheets on preventing RSI: